 - about when, where, and how to get breastfeeding support

 Our Breastfeeding class meets once for 3 hours, and can be taken individually or as part of the Comprehensive Package.
 We recommend partners attend, as they are integral to the success of the breastfeeding relationship.
 We also recommend you complete this class prior to the completion of 36 weeks of pregnancy.
 No refunds are available for cancellation or non-attendance of any class taken after 36 completed weeks of pregnancy (36.0 weeks).

 We welcome birth professionals who wish to further their education by auditing this class.
 Please contact us directly with questions about fees and scheduling.

-*Data from the CDC Breastfeeding Report Card of 2014 (using statistics from 2011)
+*Data from the CDC Breastfeeding Report Card of 2016 (using data from 2013)

 $60 (includes pregnant mother and partner)